 Families who are active together, get healthy together.
 Children need 60 minutes of physical activity per day while adults should aim for 150 minutes per week.
 The most important thing to remember is to make physical activity fun!
 To help get everyone moving and sitting less, play this fun fitness activity, called FitBall.
 It is easy to play since it is similar to the hot potato game and uses little equipment.
+The person holding the ball when the music stops chooses a fitness activity for all to participate.
 All ages will enjoy playing this fitness activity!

 How to Play FitBall: